Last updated on October 30, 2022

 This Deluxe Backgammon post is another in our series for absolute beginners.
-In this instance, we take a look at six-primes.
+In this instance, we take a look at the backgammon six-prime.

 If the six-prime closes your opponent’s home board and you are stuck on the bar, there is literally nothing you can do.
 You will lose turn after turn until your opponent starts bearing off.
 At that point it may be too late to rescue the game and luck is probably your only ally.
 However, if you are not on the bar, but just stuck behind the six-prime, all is not lost.
 Let’s take a look at why.

 When stuck behind a six-prime, you need to be patient and direct your attention elsewhere.
 There is one weakness of a six-prime and that is in the amount of checkers it takes to create.
 Each point needs at least two checkers to form the prime.
 That means 12 of 15 checkers are tied up in the six-prime.
 This leaves your opponent with only three checkers for further manoeuvring.
 Their options are limited especially if they are trying to maintain the prime.
 This leaves you with a few turns to create a barricade of your own.
 Once the six-prime breaks down, it’s a new ball game, and the advantage can swing quickly because your opponent can now find themselves with a timing disadvantage.